Learn about actual and potential costs

 How risky is the supply chain?

-The IT asset recovery services supply chain is subject to a low level of risk.
+The IT asset recovery services supply chain is subject to a moderate level of risk.
 Because vendors in this market are service providers, they are not heavily dependent on purchased inputs, and the risk of any price shocks or delivery disruptions is minimal.
-Upstream suppliers provide office stationery, computers, software...
+However, supply chain risk for many individual...
 Subscribe to learn more.